 A Feast for Crows

-At the start of her quest Brienne uses the heavy oaken shield bearing the black bat of Lothston that Jaime gave to her.
+Jaime gives the heavy oaken shield to Brienne of Tarth when she departs King's Landing to find Sansa Stark.
 When she gets to Duskendale a captain at the gate tells her that the black bat arms are of ill repute.
 Brienne has it re-painted by the captain's sister, who is not pleased to see the black bat either, as she is reminded of her mother's frightening tale about Mad Danelle.

 A Dance with Dragons